User Interface Overview

 Sveltia CMS works with all modern browsers, but there are a few limitations because it utilizes some new web technologies:

-• Safari: The Test backend doesn’t save changes locally; image optimization is slower than in other browsers.
+- Safari: The Test backend requires version 26 or later; image optimization is slower than in other browsers.